Scoring King: James passes Abdul-Jabbar for NBA points mark – KION546

 AP Basketball Writer

-With a stepback jump shot with 10.9 seconds left in the third quarter of the Los Angeles Lakers’ game against the Oklahoma City Thunder on Tuesday night, James pushed his career total to 38,388 points and broke the record that Kareem Abdul-Jabbar held for nearly four decades.
+Somehow, he became the most prolific scorer in NBA history anyway.
+It finally happened Tuesday night, the kid from Akron, Ohio, connecting on a stepback jumper to push his career total to 38,388 points and break the record that Kareem Abdul-Jabbar held for nearly 39 years.

-James outstretched his arms after his 36th point of the night, threw both hands in the air, then smiled.
+James outstretched his arms after his 36th point of the night for the Los Angeles Lakers, threw both hands in the air, then smiled.
 Abdul-Jabbar rose from his seat and clapped.
-The game was stopped as some members of James’ family, including his mother, wife and children, took the floor for a ceremony recognizing the moment.
+The game was stopped as members of James’ family, including his mother, his wife and their three children, took the floor for a ceremony recognizing the moment.

+“It’s never gotten my juices flowing,” James told The Associated Press, when asked what the scoring record means to him.
+“I’m there now because I never, ever thought about it.
+The only thing I ever thought about was winning championships, maybe a couple MVPs, maybe defensive player of the year.
+But scoring championships and records, I’m telling you, that was never on my mind.”

 Abdul-Jabbar — a longtime Laker and one of many celebrities and sports stars who made sure they were there to see history — became the league’s all-time leading scorer on April 5, 1984 and wound up retiring in 1989 with 38,387 points.
 It was a record that some thought would last forever, with very few even coming close.
 Karl Malone retired 1,459 points behind Abdul-Jabbar, Kobe Bryant was 4,744 points shy, and Michael Jordan was 6,095 points away.

+“You’ve got to give him credit for just the way that he planned to last and to dominate,” Abdul-Jabbar told TNT.

-And now, King James — a moniker he’s had since high school, when he was just a kid from Akron, Ohio — is the NBA’s scoring king, with 38,390 points and counting.
+And now, King James — a moniker he’s had since high school, when he was just a kid from Akron — is the NBA’s scoring king, with 38,390 points and counting.

 “A record that has stood for nearly 40 years, which many people thought would never be broken,” NBA Commissioner Adam Silver said.